Coverdell ESA (Education Savings Account)

 The amount remaining in the account may be withdrawn for the designated beneficiary.
 The funds will be subject to both income tax and a 10% withdrawal penalty tax on the portion of the withdrawal that represents earnings.

-* If there is a balance in the Coverdell Education Savings Account when the beneficiary reaches age 30, it must generally be distributed within 30 days.1
+* If there is a balance in the Coverdell Education Savings Account when the beneficiary reaches age 30, it will generally be deemed distributed after 30 days.

 Investing involves risk, including potential for loss.